wenlong-liu/usfertilizer_sticker/readme.md

 data("us_fertilizer_county")
 ```

-### prepare for the ggplot map of nitrogen application in US.
+### Prepare for the ggplot map of nitrogen application in US.

 ``` r
 # Generate potential plots.